JPSieg/MeltR/README.md

         file_prefix = "Helix_J")
 ```

 This will create three pre-canned outputs.
 The first output, corresponding to Method 1, is a Van't Hoff plot (Figure 5A).
-Points represent the Kd and error from fitting isotherms individually.
+Points represent the K<sub>D</sub> and error from fitting isotherms individually.
 The red line represents the fit to Equation 6 that provides thermodynamic parameters.
-The blue line and orange line represents the lower and upper limit of the range of Kd values included in the fit.
+The blue line and orange line represents the lower and upper limit of the range of K<sub>D</sub> values included in the fit.
 The second output, corresponding to Method 2, is a depiction of the global fit, where points represent raw data and red lines represent the global fit (Figure 5B).
 The third output is a .csv file containing the thermodynamic parameters from each method Figure 5 C. Note that the fit line (red) in Figure 5A does not follow the trend at high temperatures and the helix folding energies from this line are thus unreliable.
 We will cover refining the fit in section 4.1.5.

 ![Pre-canned meltR.F outputs](https://user-images.githubusercontent.com/63312483/165543584-0a15344b-9f9c-4b63-ba60-256a7fe2edd1.svg)

+##### Figure 5: Pre-canned meltR.F outputs.

 ### 4.1.5 Refining meltR.F fits

 Two arguments are important for refining meltR.F fits.
 The first is, "Kd_range", which is the range of K<sub>D</sub>s in nM that will be fit to obtain thermodynamic parameters.
 By default, the "Kd_range" is set to 10 to 1000.
 The second is, "Kd_error_quantile", which controls the amount of error that is included in the K<sub>D</sub>s that will be fit to obtain thermodynamic parameters.
 By default, the "Kd_error_quantile" is 0.25, meaning only the 25% most accurate KDs in the "K_range" will be fit to obtain thermodynamic parameters.

-As a first guess, the K<sub>D</sub> range should start about 10 times less than the Fluorophore labeled RNA strand concentration and end at about 10 times more than the Fluorophore labeled RNA strand, and the "Kd_error_quantile" should be conservative, near 0.25.
+As a first guess, the K<sub>D</sub> range should start about 10 times less than the fluorophore labeled RNA strand concentration and end at about 10 times more than the fluorophore labeled RNA strand, and the "Kd_error_quantile" should be conservative, near 0.25.
 After this, the Van't Hoff plot should be inspected, for how well the fit matches the linear range.
 In general, constraining the "Kd_range" and loostening the "Kd_error_quantile" results in the best fits.
 For example, a "Kd_range" of 40 to 500 nM and a "Kd_error_quantile" of 0.5 works well for the sample data (Figure 6).

 ```{r}
 meltR.F(df,